magesuite/smile-docker-boilerplate/docs/01-install.md

    - Elasticsearch REST API: http://elastic.myproject.docker.localhost
    - Rabbitmq admin: http://rabbitmq.myproject.docker.localhost (user: "magento", password: "magento")

-If the Magento store is available, you can move to the final step: [pushing the files to git](#initializing-the-repositories).
+If the Magento store is available, you can now initialize the git repositories.

-## Initializing the Repositories
+## 4. Initializing the Repositories

 ### Creating the Repositories